LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data.md

 ---
-title: Accessing real-world data using Oracles
+title: Accessing real-world data with Oracles
 slug: /guides/using-oracle-data
 description: A guide on using Redstone Data Feeds to access real-world data such as asset prices, directly from your smart contracts on the Lisk testnet.
 keywords: [